Contents

 }

 VS Code starts the whole stack, attaches to app, and your Postgres is just postgres:5432 on the compose network.
-No more “install Postgres on your laptop and remember to start it.”
+No more “install Postgres on your laptop and remember to start it” — and no more version drift between the database a developer happens to have installed and the one production runs.

 The format isn’t locked to VS Code.
-There’s a devcontainer CLI that can build and run the same config headless, which means your CI can use the exact environment your developers do:
+There’s a devcontainer CLI that builds and runs the same config headless, which means your CI can use the exact environment your developers do:

 $ npm install -g @devcontainers/cli